NHL Hockey: Promotion and release

 To promote NHL Hockey, Park Place set up the game in the newsroom at the 1991 Stanley Cup Final for people to play.
-After discovering the fighting mechanic, reporters had hockey players like No. 99 getting into fights, which caught the attention of NHL president John Ziegler Jr. and other NHL executives.
-After the Finals, the NHL contacted Brook to remove the fighting gameplay.
+After discovering the fighting mechanic, reporters had hockey players like No. 99 getting into fights, which caught the attention of NHL executives, including then NHL president, John Ziegler Jr. After the Finals, the NHL contacted Brook to remove the fighting gameplay.
 However, as NHL Hockey had already been approved and the game cartridges were ready to ship to stores, the mechanic remained in the game, but the NHL requested it be absent from future games.
 The game was also showcased at the Summer 1991 Consumer Electronics Show in Chicago along with many other Sega titles.

 The game was released in North America exclusively for the Sega Genesis in August 1991, with Los Angeles Kings goaltender Glenn Healy on the cover art.
 It was released in Europe that same month as EA Hockey, using different names and teams due to Electronic Arts not having the worldwide rights to the NHL teams' likeness.
 The localization, which included re-configuring certain parts of the game and creating new packing, was handled by a regional office that Electronic Arts operated in the United Kingdom.
 It was later released in Japan under the name Professional Hockey by Electronic Arts Victor, a joint-venture between Electronic Arts and Victor Entertainment, on November 20, 1992.

 A special two-pack version titled EA Sports Double Header that included John Madden Football was also released in the United Kingdom.
 EA Sports Double Header was later re-released in another two-pack game with Lotus II: R.E.C.S. in Europe.
 In 2004, Jakks Pacific released NHL Hockey and Madden NFL '95 together as a plug-and-play TV Game.
 The device emulates the Sega Genesis games with contemporary jersey numbers for the players.